johnpfay/WakeVoter/README.md

 ## Workflows

+### 1. Extract and organize voting data for [Wake] county

+* Pull the voter data from the NC SBE servers
+  * Manually download the [Statewide Voter Registration](http://dl.ncsbe.gov/data/ncvoter_Statewide.zip) and [Statewide Voter History](http://dl.ncsbe.gov/data/ncvhis_Statewide.zip) data sets to a local folder.
+  * Manually download the [NC Address Points](https://s3.amazonaws.com/dl.ncsbe.gov/ShapeFiles/address_points_sboe.zip) data file to a local folder.

+* Assemble a feature class of voting points for
+  * Run `get_voter_data()` to select voting records for a specific county and assemble them into a shapefile.
+  * Run

 ### 1. Identify census block groups with > 50% black voters

 * Obtain block feature dataset and attribute dataset, subset for Wake Co.